adarshmammen/TopCoderPractice/README.md

-Attempting to get a hang of Topcoder and possiby do really well
+Attempting to get the hang of Topcoder and possiby do really well